Astrid1005/DAT505-GitHub/session1/S1-Homework-05.03.2019/README.md

 ```

 * This function creates many different kinds of basic geometries and basic material firstly.
-Then the code creates meshes to combines the geometries with material.
+Then the code creates meshes to combine the geometries with material.
 Finally, the code defines the position of the meshes and adds the meshes to scene.
 In the following code, I changed the basic geometry and the color of geometry.

 ```JavaScript
 function geometry(){